creativekdev/creativekdev/README.md

 <br>

-- A passionate Self-taught full stack developer
+- An experienced full stack developer
 - C/C++, AI expert.
 - Currently working as freelancer
 - I’m currently open for an Intern or a new job opportunity